muchcreative/Single-Stock-EDA-Example/README.md

 **1. Standardization Vs Normalization**

-Test different ways to standardize vs normalize you stock data
+Test different ways for standardizing vs normalizing your stock data.

 **2. Plotting**

 Histograms, QQ-plots, ACF, and PACF plots are your friends.
-Summarize findings and understand your cutoff for your fat tail distributions
+Summarize findings and understand your cutoff to identify your fat-tail distributions.

 **3. Anomaly Detection and Clustering**